Can There Be a Silver Lining Around

 Possible Interactions Immediately Following an Infidelity

 There are so many challenges, varying in the extent of their difficulty, that a couple faces during the course of their marriage.
 Sometimes, the couple can manage the problems by themselves, but at other times, the problems are too great for them to solve without professional help.
 One of these great challenges to a couple is the problem of infidelity.
-Sadly, this type of transgression is committed by both men and women and various studies point to a rather high frequency.
-One study claims that as much as 50 percent of men and 25 percent of women will cheat on their spouses at one time or another.
-However, not all studies agree; some give lower (and some give higher) figures.
+Sadly, this type of transgression is committed by both men and women and various studies point to a rather high frequency, but the smallest number of cheaters in one study say that 20% of men and 13% of women admitted to having had sex with another person while married.
+Other studies give higher numbers such as 30% for men and 20% for women.
+When it comes to emotional relationships out of the marriage, the statistics are much higher.
+Here too, not all studies agree; some give lower (and some give higher) figures.
 Note, of course, that it is hard to get accurate statistics on this subject, for obvious reasons, so let's take what we hear with a grain of salt, but that doesn't mean that the problem should be ignored.

 I am writing this article because I would like to share some of my experiences and thoughts on this heartbreaking, all-too-pervasive, and sensitive subject, and to discuss the question posed in the title of this article.
 From time to time I will refer to case histories of couples with whom I have worked to illustrate whatever point I am making.
 In each case, I have changed some details to protect the privacy of the couple.